Fung Institute End of Year ShowcaseMay 4, 2023

 Honors Project Partner PresentationsSeptember 11, 2019

 Honors Fellows launched their year long project experience through an evening of networking and partner pitches.
-The Fung Fellowship invited YMCA, Bitmark, Hopelab, Elder Care Alliance, and OLLI to pitch their project ideas and discuss how Fung Fellows can move the needle in their health + tech initiatives.
+The Fung Fellowship invited YMCA, Bitmark, Hopelab, Elder Care Alliance, and OLLI to pitch their project ideas and discuss how Fung Fellows can move the needle in their health + innovation initiatives.

 Class of 2021 Fung Fellowship BootcampAugust 23, 2019